simonzabrocki/SimulationDashboard/README.md

 # Simulation Dashboard
 Simulation Dashboard is a web application for index vizualisation and policy simulation.
 It is deployed at https://gggi-simtool-demo.herokuapp.com/

+# Purpose
+The goal of this application is to display the index and simulation results.
+The app is divided into three components.
+The first is the green growth index which includes scores and vizualistations for all countries.
+The second is the simulation tool which allows to interact with models and simulate policies.
+The last is the evidence librabry which includes all the models, data and codes used in the analysis.

 # Installation
 -------------------
 ```